-The power supply included with the C-Trak® Apollo system is rated for 100 V-240 V AC.
-Do not attempt to use the Apollo system with any voltage below 100V or above 240 V. The power supply included with the Apollo system transforms the incoming AC current and provides the system with 12 V DC current at a maximum of $8.33\ A.$
+The power supply included with the C-Trak® Apollo is rated for 100 V-240 V AC.
+Do not attempt to use the C-Trak® Apollo with any voltage below 100V or above 240 V. The power supply included with the C-Trak® Apollo transforms the incoming AC current and provides the C-Trak® Apollo with 12 V DC current at a maximum of 8.33 A.

-CAUTION: Use only a power supply and power cord provided by Care Wise specifically for the C-Trak® Apollo System to prevent the occurrence of shock, fire or product damage.
+CAUTION: Use only a power supply and power cord provided by Care Wise specifically for the C-Trak® Apollo to prevent the occurrence of shock, fire or product damage.